Install Infinite Scale on a Server

 docker logs <CONTAINER ID> 2>&1 | less

 The output prints the log from the beginning.
-As first entry, the initial admin password set during first startup is shown.
-You can scroll through the log using the keyboard, see the less description for more details.
+The first entry is the initial admin password set at the first startup.
+You can scroll through the log using the keyboard, see less description for more details.

-If no password can be identified, you must reset the admin password via the command line as described below.
+If the password cannot be determined, you must reset the admin password from the command line, as described below.

 Command Line Password Reset

-To change the admin password from the command line, which you can do at any time, follow the guide described in Password Reset for IDM Users.
+To change the admin password from the command line, which you can do at any time, follow the instructions in Password Reset for IDM Users.

 Volume Migration

-This section gives some guidance if you want to migrate the Infinite Scale docker internal volumes to docker volumes using a local path.
-For example, this can be required to separate the container from its data or if a high data volume is expected.
-See additional documentation in the Start a Service After a Resource is Mounted if you want to use network mounts like NFS or iSCSI for the data directory.
+This section provides some guidance if you want to migrate the Infinite Scale Docker internal volumes to Docker volumes using a local path.
+For example, this may be necessary to separate the container from its data, or if a large amount of data is expected.
+See additional documentation in the Start a Service After a Resource is Mounted if you want to use network mounts such as NFS or iSCSI for the data directory.

 -

-Prepare two directories which will provide the mount point for Infinite Scale
+Prepare two directories that will provide the mount point for Infinite Scale

 data